KotobaMedia/mvt-wrangler/README.md

 ## Overview

-MVT Wrangler reads PMTiles files (containing MVT data) and outputs filtered MBTiles databases.
+MVT Wrangler reads PMTiles files (containing MVT data) and outputs filtered PMTiles databases.
 It provides a powerful filtering system that allows you to:

 - Remove entire features based on attributes or geometry types
 - Strip specific tags/properties from features